Mapping 1+1-dimensional black hole thermodynamics to finite volume effects: Abstract

 \section{Abstract}

 Both black hole thermodynamics and finite volume effects in quantum field theory violate the null energy condition.
-Motivated by this, we compare thermodynamic features between two 1+1-dimensional systems: {\it(i)} a scalar field confined to a periodic spatial interval of length $a$ and tunneling between two degenerate vacua; {\it(ii)} a dilatonic black hole at temperature $T$ in the presence of matter fields.
-If we identify $a\propto T^{-1}$, we find similar thermodynamic behaviours, which suggests some deeper connection arising from the presence of non-trivial boundary conditions in both systems.
+Motivated by this, we compare thermodynamic features between two $1+1$-dimensional systems: {\it(i)} a scalar field confined to a periodic spatial interval of length $a$ and tunneling between two degenerate vacua; {\it(ii)} a dilatonic black hole at temperature $T$ in the presence of matter fields.
+If we identify $a\propto T^{-1}$, we find similar thermodynamic behaviour, which suggests some deeper connection arising from the presence of non-trivial boundary conditions in both systems.
+We then extend our results to $2+1$ and $3+1$-dimensions and, although a more complete study is necessary, the connection found in $1+1$-dimensions seems to be valid in higher dimensions too.

 \begin{flushright}

 KCL-PH-TH/2024-29 \end{flushright}